A Learning Method with Gap-Aware Generation for Heterogeneous DAG Scheduling: Additional results

 \subsection{Results on local search}

+In Appendix~\ref{apx:role-ls}, we discussed a local-search variant based on the serial schedule generation scheme $S_{\mathrm{SGS}}$ as an alternative way to mitigate generation-induced optimality gaps.
+Instead of modifying the rollout rule directly, this variant searches neighboring feasible schedule orders and maps the selected order back to a schedule through $S_{\mathrm{SGS}}$.
+Here we evaluate this alternative on the RI-W datasets, where resource-intensive tasks create bottleneck decisions involving waiting, packing, and task ordering.

-In Appendix~\ref{apx:role-ls}, we mentioned that local search with the serial schedule generation scheme map $S_\text{SGS}$ can serve as an alternative approach to close the optimality gap, as illustrated in Figure~\ref{fig:a4}.
-Here we present the corresponding experimental results on the TPC-H dataset with heavy tasks.
-The experimental setup is the same as in Table III and Figure 4 (a-b) of the main text, with details provided in Appendix~\ref{apx:dataset}, except that we use only one random seed due to the high computational cost of local search.
-The local search approach is described in Appendix~\ref{apx:role-ls}.
-We evaluate its performance on two versions of WeCAN: one that incorporates the decreasing score skip action, and one that does not.
-For both settings, we report local search results using 50 and 100 search steps.
+The experimental setup follows the RI-W experiments in the main text, i.e., Table~III and Fig.~4(a--b), with dataset details provided in Appendix~\ref{apx:dataset}.
+Due to the high computational cost of local search, we report results from a single random seed.
+We evaluate two versions of WeCAN: one with the decreasing-score skip action and one without the skip action.
+For both versions, we apply local search with 50 and 100 search steps.

-As shown in Table~\ref{table:ls}, local search yields substantially greater improvements when applied to WeCAN without the skip action.
-This is because WeCAN with the skip action has already addressed the optimality gap inherent in list scheduling, thereby leaving limited room for further enhancement through local search.
-In contrast, applying local search to the configuration without the skip action helps reduce the remaining sub-optimality and achieve robust performance under heavy-task conditions.
-However, these gains come at the cost of significantly increased runtime, which is primarily due to repeated calls to the generation map that dominate the computational cost.
-In summary, although local search with the serial schedule generation scheme map $S_\text{SGS}$ is a viable method for mitigating the optimality gap, incorporating the skip action offers a more computationally efficient alternative and achieves comparable robustness in heavy-task scenarios.
+As shown in Table~\ref{table:ls}, local search improves both variants, but the improvement is substantially larger when it is applied to WeCAN without the skip action.
+This observation is consistent with the order-space analysis: without skip, the generation map inherits the restricted reachability of list scheduling, leaving more room for order-space refinement.
+In contrast, the skip-extended generation map already introduces controlled waiting and enlarges the reachable set, so the marginal gain from local search becomes smaller.
+However, local search requires repeated calls to the generation map and therefore incurs significantly higher runtime.
+These results suggest that local search can mitigate generation-induced suboptimality, but the skip action provides a more computationally efficient way to obtain robust performance on resource-intensive workloads.